 Here is where we get to the heart of the issue – what type of liturgy and external cues does one see at the Mass?
 Now we encounter the crux of the matter – the old rite of the Mass versus the new rite.
 The Traditional Latin Mass (TLM), also known as the Extraordinary Form, is the version of the Roman Rite that existed prior to the sweeping changes to the liturgy that came in the 1960s following the Second Vatican Council.
 After Vatican II, the Mass morphed into what is commonly called the Novis Ordo Mass (NOM).
 I don’t wish to get into the debate about the legitimacy of Vatican II.
 Rather, for our sake, it is crucial to see that the changes from Vatican II have become ground zero for why Catholics today reject the belief in the real presence.

-The reforms in the Mass centered on the idea that the liturgical recipe – the prayers, the texts, and rubrics in the Mass – “needs to be simplified” so as to allow the people to have an “active participation” (see Constitution on the Sacred Liturgy, Second Vatican Council, no. 50).
+The reforms in the Mass centered on the idea that the liturgical recipe – the prayers, the texts, and rubrics in the Mass – “needs to be simplified” so as to allow the people to have an “active participation” (see Constitution on the Sacred Liturgy, no. 50, Sacrosanctum Concilium, ch.
+II).
 While this might sound fine, we have to ask wouldn’t we notice a problem if a doctor had to alter his detailed medical instructions for his cancer patient merely because the patient needed it to be “simplified” all the while giving the patient an “active participation” in his treatment.
 These code words of “simplifying” God’s instructions so people can have an “active participation” hint at the problem.
 Would a doctor think it’s a good idea if his sick patient, who has no medical knowledge, had an “active participation” in what treatment he should prescribe?

 The result of Vatican II yielded a new Mass in which several elements were gutted all the while letting the patient tell the doctor how to treat him.